PopovEvgeniy/magicswfshell/readme.txt

                                 Magic swf shell

-                                  Version 0.3.9.1
+                                  Version 0.4

                          This software was made by Popov Evgeniy Alekseyevich

-System requirements
+System requirements.

 Windows 2000 or higher for 32-bit systems
 Windows Vista or higher for 64-bit systems

-Program description
+The program description.

 This program is a graphic shell for Magic swf.

-Prepare

-Do these steps before:
+Do these steps before the first start:
 1. Put the executable file of the Magic swf in the Magic swf shell directory.
 2. Put the executable file of the Flash Player Projector in the Magic swf shell directory.

-License
+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-About program modification
+The source code.

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC3 or higher.
+It can be compiled under Lazarus 4.2 or higher.

-Change log
+Version history.

 0.1: The initial version.
 0.2: The small changes.